NVIDIA/NeMo-Curator/docs/user-guide/image/classifiers/aesthetic.rst

 Usage
 --------------------

-The aesthetic classifier is a linear classifier that takes as input OpenAI CLIP ViT-L/14 image embeddings as input.
+The aesthetic classifier is a linear classifier that takes OpenAI CLIP ViT-L/14 image embeddings as input.
 This model is available through the ``vit_large_patch14_clip_quickgelu_224.openai`` identifier in ``TimmImageEmbedder``.
 First, we can compute these embeddings, then we can perform the classification.